dileep143123/terraform-1/README.md

-# Terraform
+## Terraform

+This repository contains practice examples from books on Terraform written by James Turnbull, Yevgeniy Brikman.
+Also this repository contains practice examples from Udemy course on Terraform.

-## How to install Terraform in Linux x86_64 machine
+## How to install Terraform in Ubuntu 18.04 LTS x86_64 machine

 Terraform is available as a binary.
-It can be downloade and installed by following below steps:
+It can be downloaded and installed by following below steps:

 1. `wget https://releases.hashicorp.com/terraform/0.12.9/terraform_0.12.9_linux_amd64.zip` <br>
 Before execting above command, please check which is the atest terraform version available.
 We can also download other versions from the above site.